fusioncharts/dev_centre_docs/getting-started/jquery/percentage-calculation-using-jquery.md

 ---
-title: Percentage Calculation Using JQuery | FusionCharts
+title: Percentage Calculation Using jQuery | FusionCharts
 description: Percentage Calculation in jQuery with FusionCharts.
 Streamline data visualization in your web projects.
 Check out our website for more info.
 heading: Percentage Calculation
 ---